yiningnie/yiningnie.github.io/_pages/about.md

   - /about.html
 ---

-I specialize in syntax and morphology, especially in the domain of argument structure and event structure.
-I also have an interest in experimental approaches to syntax and morphology, as well as the morphology-phonology interface.
+I specialize in syntax and morphology, especially in the domain of argument structure and event structure, which I investigate from the lens of fieldwork and language acquisition.

-I am currently a postdoctoral researcher at Humboldt-Universität zu Berlin on the [LeibnizDream](https://leibnizdream.eu) project, under the supervision of Artemis Alexiadou.
+I am currently a postdoctoral researcher at Humboldt-Universität zu Berlin on the ERC-funded project [LeibnizDream](https://leibnizdream.eu) (PIs: Artemis Alexiadou, Uli Sauerland, Maria Teresa Guasti).
 I completed my PhD in linguistics at New York University in 2020.
 I received my BA from the University of Cambridge and MA from the University of Toronto.

 How to pronounce my name: [jɪˈnɪŋ ˈniː]<br/>